keshav1207/keshav1207/README.md

 -  I'm originally from Mauritius 🦤 and currently living in Toronto 🍁.

--  I started learning how to code as a hobby in May 2022 while working as an Accountant before developing a passion for it and deciding to switch to the tech industry.
+-  I started learning how to code as a hobby in May 2022 while working as an Junior Accountant in Melbourne, Australia before developing a passion for it and deciding to switch to the tech industry.